Carlosph/CookiesConsent/README.md

 # CookiesConsent for Android

-Android library to inform of the use of cookies to EU users.
-The alert can be shown via dialog or an overlay view..
+Android library to inform EU users of the use of cookies.
+The alert can be shown via dialog or an overlay view.

 ![Screenshot of the dialog](screenshot.png)